Jason A Cantone

 Federal courts, legal decision making, legal empirical research, psychology and law, judicial education

 Dr. Cantone is a Senior Research Associate at the Federal Judicial Center.
 His work relates to civil procedure, federal-state court cooperation, legal decision-making, and admissibility of scientific evidence (including AI, neuroscience, statistics, mental health, and DNA evidence).
+He is also interested in promoting the health and wellness of individuals employed by the criminal justice system, including police, attorneys, and judicial officers.

 Selected Publications